iterative/google-kaggle-competition-data-pipeline/README.md

 ## Introduction

 This repository contains various datasets for the [Kaggle competition](https://www.kaggle.com/competitions/google-universal-image-embedding).
-These datasets is further used in the:
+These datasets are further used in the:
 - [ML pipeline](https://github.com/iterative/google-kaggle-competition)
 - [Similarity index pipeline](https://github.com/mnrozhkov/google-universal-image-embedding)